I cannot begin to estimate how many times the word ‘mediocre’ or some variant comes up in conversation.

 This realization: ‘Good enough’ does not breed vision.
-And whether we’re talking about our own lives or the future of education and healthcare, business and the arts, communities and governments – isn’t vision precisely what we need?
-Isn’t it what inspires us to meaningful lives and great achievements?
+And whether we’re talking about our own lives or the future of education and healthcare, business and the arts, communities, and governments – isn’t vision precisely what we need?
+Isn’t it what inspires us to reach for meaningful lives and tangible achievements?

 For those interested in high quality long journalism with an international perspective, I strongly recommend Spiegel Online International.